QualiSystemsLab/Inventory-Utilities/readme.md

 * DefaultValue: If you want to include a default value, do so here

 #### List Connections ####
-The Primary purpose of this function is to examine and capture all of a devices sub-modules (blades, ports, etc) and report what it's current connection is.
+The primary purpose of this function is to examine and capture all of a devices sub-modules (blades, ports, etc) and report what it's current connection is.

 The _List Connections_ option will use the '4-ListConnections' tab in the Excel file.